 i have come back thrice to read this Article as it explains what i have been debating with my self.
 Your authority unless seen clearly is of no use

-You're on a great path!
+You're on a great way.

 The Sovereign Path… I’ve been working that for a good while.
 It can be lonely at times, but maintaining alignment to my deeper nature hasn’t ever steered me wrong.
 Thanks for the truth bombs!